GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/README.md

 **Configuration Parameters:**

-* Gemini API Provider: This extension makes use of the Gemini family of large language models.
+* Gemini API Provider: This extension makes use of the Gemini family of generative models.
 For Google AI you will require an API key, whereas Vertex AI will authenticate using application default credentials.
 For more information see the [docs](https://firebase.google.com/docs/admin/setup#initialize-sdk).

-* Language model: Which language model do you want to use?
-Please ensure you pick a model supported by your selected provider.
+* Generative model: Which genai model do you want to use?

-* API Key: If you would like the extension to use an API key to access Gemini, please enter it here.
+* API Key: If you have selected Google AI as your provider, then this parameteris required.
+If you have instead selected Vertex AI, then this parameter is not required, and application default credentials will be used.

 * Collection Path: Path to the Firestore collection where text will be generated.

 * Prompt: Prompt.
 Use {{ handlebars }} for variable substitution from the created or updated doc.
+For example if you set this parameter as "What is the capital of {{ country }}?"

 * Variable fields: A comma separated list of fields to substitute as variables in the prompt.